cumulus13/ddf/README.md

    ```bash
    chmod +x ddf.py
    ```
-3. Create a configuration file `ddf.ini` in the same directory (optional) or this will be created automaticly
+3. Create a configuration file `ddf.ini` in the same directory (optional; auto-created if missing)
 4. Add to your PATH for global access (optional)

 ## Configuration